TypQxQ/Sigenergy-Home-Assistant-Integration/README.md

 # !!!
-This is a work in progress !!!
+This is still a work in progress !!!
-modbus_sigenergy.yaml works but not all values are shifted yet so the decimal point might be wrong.
+Documentation is not reviewd.
-Will post more after testing.
+Energy consumption differs from the app but maybe in a good way?
+Closer to grid provider.

 An *easy-to-use YAML-based integration* for Sigenergy inverters, battery and DC charger for Home Assistant.